PChabelski/MATLAB_Turbojet_Optimizer/README.md

 The purpose of this code was to optimize an aircraft engine based on customer (theoretical) performance and const-function constraints.
 The controllable parameters for this analysis include core compression ratio (pi_c), fan compression ratio (pi_f) and bypass ratio (beta).

+To run: Download all .m files to the same directory, run AER510_Project1_Main.m script.
+Developed using MATLAB 2016a, requires MATLAB fsolver function.

 AER510_Project1_Main.m initializes the analysis variables, and contains all relevant jet engine performance equations to be solved.
 The problem was set up such that three parameters could be modified through a MATLAB optimizer (fsolve) in order to solve the equations.
 A spectrum of results is derived for various bypass ratio and compressor ratio configurations, with the subsequent cost functions being used to determine a solution.